 Now that the New Year is underway, I’m sure that you have at least a few goals to better your life and make it a successful year.

-How well did you do with your goals for 2019?
+How well did you do with your goals last year?
 Did you achieve most of them, or do you not even remember what they were?
 Whether your goals are big or small, you increase your chances of achieving them with an effective goal setting system and effective practice plan for golf.

 An Effective Goal Setting System